 Our main agenda for the rest of the day was to drive the world's famous Icefields Parkway which meanders through the Canadian Rockies.
 Indeed it does live up to its namesake and we were in awe the entire journey.
 The steepness of the mountains provided unrivaled views; while the drive was slow due to the many camper vans along the way - living the Canadian Dream!

-This concluded our first day's adventure in Alberta while we fell asleep as soon as we checked into our accomodation for the night.
+This concluded our first day's adventure in Alberta while we fell asleep as soon as we checked into our accommodation for the night.
 Can't wait what awaits for us tomorrow!

 Day 2 - Jasper To Golden